HackIllinois/api-2018/database/README.md

 You can typically just use the same output from the `migration.sh` script to name your revert, taking care to add the `.revert.sql` filename ending.

 ### Table and Column Naming
-Let's have tables always represent the data that they hold per row, as a singular entity.
-For example, always make a table like `foo`, not like `foos`, `Foo`, or `Foos`.
+Let's have tables always represent the data that they hold per row, as a plural entity.
+For example, always make a table like `foos`, not like `foo`, `Foo`, or `Foos`.

 Column names should be the opposite, just to make sure that we don't accidentally mix up column names and table names.
 Let's represent column